PrestaShop/prestashop.github.io/news/_posts/2021-12-14-prestashop-beyond-1-7.md

 ##### 2. Renewed product page

-The all-new Back office product page that was introduced as experimental in 1.7.8.0 will be fully integrated in PrestaShop 8.
+The all-new Back office product page that was introduced as experimental in 1.7.8.0 will be fully integrated into PrestaShop 8.
 This new page will provide merchants with an enhanced user experience and increased performance, especially when dealing with a large number of combinations.
 Developers will also benefit from a fully Symfony-based page, with extendable forms and reusable Commands and Queries.

 ### A company neutral project

-PrestaShop is a community open source project, giving anyone the freedom to download it, use it, and modify to their needs.
-During the last few years, we have been working hard to clarify how an open source project like ours is different from "freemium product".
+PrestaShop is a community open source project, giving anyone the freedom to download it, use it, and modify it to their needs.
+During the last few years, we have been working hard to clarify how an open source project like ours is different from a "freemium product".

 We are committed to strengthening the community-built nature of the project.
 Last year, we welcomed our first two maintainers not affiliated with PrestaShop SA.
 In 2021, to better distinguish the project from the company who originally created it, we launched an independent website for the project: [prestashop-project.org](https://www.prestashop-project.org/).